ellahin/esp32-bme680-prometheus-exporter/README.md

 # building
 Update wifi SSID and password in sdkconfig to your own.
+Make sure to run `git submodule init` to download submodules.
 You will need to build and flash with the ESP IDF framework.